sjc200/google-contacts-share/README.md

 - **Contacts not appearing** — confirm the "share" label exists and has contacts in Google Contacts, and that the People API is enabled in the Apps Script project.
 - **Duplicate contacts building up** — expected behaviour for contacts that exist in both accounts before first sync.
 Use Google Contacts → **Merge & fix** to consolidate.
 - **"Could not acquire lock"** in the log — both accounts attempted to sync at exactly the same time.
 The second one backed off and will retry on the next trigger cycle (within 15 minutes).
 No action needed.
-- **Upgrading from a previous version** — rows written by older versions of the script have no status value in column 4 and will be reprocessed on first run.
+- **Upgrading from v1.0.0** — existing Sheet rows have no status value in column D and will be reprocessed on first run.
 To prevent this, open the `contacts` tab in the Sheet, select all data rows (not the header), and set column D to `imported` before running the updated script.

 ---